steve4744/ParkourTopTen/README.md

 ## Download
 ParkourTopTen can be [downloaded from Spigot](https://www.spigotmc.org/resources/parkour-top-ten.46268// "ParkourTopTen by steve4744")

+**Version 4.1 of ParkourTopTen requires a minimum of Java 17, Parkour v7.0+ and Minecraft 1.17-1.19.**

-**Version 4.0 of ParkourTopTen requires a minimum of Java 16, Parkour 7.0 and Minecraft 1.17-1.19.**
+**Version 4.0 of ParkourTopTen requires a minimum of Java 16, Parkour v7.0+ and Minecraft 1.17-1.19.**

-**Version 3.2 of ParkourTopTen requires a minimum of Java 16 and is only supported on Minecraft v1.17 and later.**
+**Version 3.2 of ParkourTopTen requires a minimum of Java 16, Parkour v6.6 and is only supported on Minecraft v1.17 and later.**

 **Version 3.0 of ParkourTopTen is only compatible with Parkour v6.0+ and Minecraft v1.13 to 1.16.5.**